ducroq/EuclidSeqNano/README.md

 [Listen to examples](https://github.com/ducroq/EuclidSeqNano/blob/master/examples/)

+The goal is to build some hardware that produces a number of Euclidean rhythms.
 That's where the EuclidSeqNano sequencer comes in.
 With just a couple of knobs, the user can build polyrhythmic sequences that can be fed to a modular synthesizer.
 A sequencer front plate could look this:

 ![Front plate](https://github.com/ducroq/EuclidSeqNano/blob/master/circuit/front.JPG)